-There were holes in the floor.
-One day a baby raccoon snuck in through a hole under the bathroom sink and hid under my bed for a while.
+I’ve never shared this before, but feel inspired today.
+As an adult in my twenties I found myself moving back in with my mom.
+The trailer had holes in the floor.
+One day a baby raccoon snuck in through a hole under the bathroom sink and hid under my bed!

 I had no full-time job, no clear purpose.
-I remember my future was the actual color black.
-Depressed, I believed a lie that I had no future.
-Of course I didn’t see it as a lie.
+I remember my future was completely dark.
+Depression was my normal state.
+I had believed a lie that I had no future.
+Of course it didn’t seem like a lie at the time.

 I sobbed that night at the tracks.
 Considered ending it all.
 Felt so completely broken and misunderstood and lost and hopeless.
 And in the darkness I couldn’t figure out why in the world I was alive.
 I tear up going back to this moment.